okta/okta-signin-widget/src/v3/docs/sentry-poc-demo.md

 ## 4. Open questions

 - **PII.** The base trail already includes the user identifier, request URLs, and message keys. `includeRawResponses` adds credentials/OTP and `stateHandle`.
 What must be scrubbed or dropped before any non-POC use?
 - **User consent.** Feature A is explicit (the user clicks *Send feedback*).
 Feature B auto-sends on **every** completed flow — does that need a consent/notice model, or is metadata-only acceptable?
-- **Data scrubbing.** Sentry redacts fields whose name contains `auth` (e.g.
-  `authenticatorKey` → `[Filtered]`).
-Fix via Safe Fields, renaming, or accept it?
-This affects which observability questions we can answer.
 - **Sampling & cost.** The POC traces at 100%.
 Real traffic needs a `tracesSampler` (low success rate, higher for errors) or it will exhaust the Sentry quota.
-- **DSN & project.** Where should the DSN live for Okta-hosted pages, and do we want a dedicated project vs. separating by `environment` tag?
-- **Coverage gaps.** Cross-tab (email magic link) and cross-device (Okta Verify on a phone) legs can't be seen client-side; full correlation needs a server-side id (`x-okta-request-id`).
-Also: gen2 parity, and IE11 (Sentry v8 is modern-only).
+- **Future work.** Gen2 parity, and IE11 (Sentry v8 is modern-only).

 ---